 The multi-catheter technique can be applied to any patient with an identifiable lumpectomy cavity.
 Any lumpectomy cavity size, shape and location within the breast can be treated with the multi-catheter technique.
 In this technique, a tiny radiation seed is guided into several catheters strategically placed to treat the entire cavity that was created by the lumpectomy.
 Cancer Care Northwest is the only center in the region offering this type of treatment.

 Brachytherapy is standard therapy for certain types of cervical cancer, vaginal cancer and uterine cancer.
-Working as team with the region’s only two gynecologic oncologists, our radiation oncologists serve as a regional referral center for standard treatment and challenging and difficult cases.
+Working together with your gynecologic oncologist, our radiation oncologists serve as a regional referral center for standard treatment and challenging and difficult cases.

 Other Brachytherapy Procedures